-Our support process is mostly email based, and can turn incoming emails into requests in your Targetprocess account.
-You can also activate dedicated Service Desk to make it easy for customers to submit requests, view their status, and vote for ideas.
-We’ll discuss Service Desk more at the end of this guide page.
+Our support process is mostly email based and can turn incoming emails into requests in your Targetprocess account.
+You can also activate a dedicated Service Desk to make it easy for customers to submit requests, view their status, and vote for ideas.
+We’ll discuss the Service Desk more at the end of this guide page.

 Pretty simple, isn’t it?
 However, there’s so much more under the hood that it deserves a closer look.

 First things first.
 To manage incoming customer requests, Requests practice should be enabled for your process.
 You can do this by going to Process Setup -> your process -> Practices.
 The option is also available from Settings → Processes → edit your process

 Next, you should take a look at the standard workflow for requests and update it to fit the way you work.
 For instance, you might consider adding a new “Active” state for cases in progress, or “Waiting for Fix” to indicate that the problem is confirmed, and now it is up to developers to fix it.